 They said it couldn't be done.
 Making an anime.
 We have no idea if they're right, but 'they' is just an unspecified pronoun, so we never put much stock in them.
 [Shoprocks' note - I mean...they weren't wrong.
 Or at least haven't been yet.]

-This is The Pocketwatch Discord, a comicesque thingamajig for the anime we, Clockwork Cow Studios, will make.
-Expect us.
+This is The Pocketwatch Discord, a comicesque thingamajig for the anime we, Clockwork Cow Studios, were gonna make.